dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 9.1 Bond springs

-A ubiquitous spring is the bond between the electron and proton in hydrogen—the bond that is our model for all chemical bonds.
+A ubiquitous spring is the bond between the electron and proton in hydrogen — the bond that is our model for all chemical bonds.
 In Section 9.1.1, we'll build a spring model of hydrogen, giving us a physical model for the Young's modulus (Section 9.1.2) and for the speed of sound (Section 9.1.3).

 9.1.1 Finding the spring